dayemsiddiqui/ruskit/docs/README.md

 ## License

-The Rustavel framework is open-sourced software licensed under the [MIT license](../LICENSE).
+The Ruskit framework is open-sourced software licensed under the [MIT license](../LICENSE).